yihufree/URL-Navigator/docs/user_guide.md

 #### Moving Bookmarks
 - Drag and drop bookmarks between folders
 - Use the right-click menu and select "Move to..."

+### Open the Magic Box
+Also known as Open the Mystery Box, it can be opened by clicking the circular magic box button on the upper right corner.
+You can directly select a number (1-5) or enter a number (>5) to browse randomly.

 ### Searching